rotki/rotki/README.md

 	$ conda create python=3.6 --name rotkehlchen
 	$ conda activate rotkehlchen

+If you wish to use Virtualenvwrapper use the following:

+    $ pip install virtualenv
+    $ pip install virtualenvwrapper

+And add the following to your shell startup file, assuming virtualenvwrapper was installed in `/usr/local/bin`:

+    export WORKON_HOME=$HOME/.virtualenvs
+    export PROJECT_HOME=$HOME/Devel
+    source /usr/local/bin/virtualenvwrapper.sh

 Before using `pip`, let´s ensure we have the latest version:

 	$ pip install --upgrade pip